Understanding the Mental Health Challenges of Undocumented Students

 Unequal access to quality mental health care is a significant problem for undocumented immigrants.
 Improving access to affordable health care will be necessary to adequately address mental health needs for undocumented immigrants.

 However, other community-based interventions are also helpful.
-Below is a list of recommendations for undocumented students to help manage and prevent mental health challenges:
+Below is a list of recommendations for undocumented students to help manage and prevent mental health conditions.

 Find Organizations for Undocumented Immigrants

 Undocumented immigrants benefit from spaces where they feel validated and can build social ties with other immigrants.
 Community organizations can help undocumented immigrants strengthen their sense of identity and develop support networks.